Formal category theory in augmented virtual double categories: Yoneda morphisms

 Instantiating $\V \subset \V'$ by $\Cat \subset \Cat'$ (\augexref{2.7}) recall that the augmented virtual equipment $\enProf{(\Cat, \Cat')}$ of $2$"/profunctors does not have cocartesian tabulations (see \exref{tabulations of 2-profunctors}), so that we cannot apply the previous theorem to obtain a good Yoneda structure on the $2$"/category $\enCat{\Cat'} = V\bigpars{\enProf{(\Cat, \Cat')}}$ of (locally large) $2$"/categories, in the sense of \cite{Weber07}.
 In fact it is shown in Remark~9 of \cite{Walker18} that the Yoneda embedding $\map\yon 1\inCat{\Set}$ for the terminal $2$"/category~$1$ (\exref{yoneda embedding for unit V-category}), with presheaf object $\inCat{\Set}$ the $2$"/category of small categories (\augexref{2.9}), cannot be part of a Yoneda structure on the $2$"/category $\enCat{\Cat'}$ that satisfies Axiom~3* of \cite{Street-Walters78}. \end{example}

-\begin{example} In an augmented virtual equipment $\K$ (\augdefref{4.10}) call a morphism $\map fAC$ admissible if its companion $\hmap{f_*}AC$ exists.
+\begin{example} In an augmented virtual equipment $\K$ (\defref{augmented virtual equipment}) call a morphism $\map fAC$ admissible if its companion $\hmap{f_*}AC$ exists.
 Notice that the class $\mathcal A$ of admissible morphisms in $V(\K)$ is a right ideal: for a composite $g \of f$ with $g$ admissible the companion $(g \of f)_* \iso g_*(f, \id)$ (\auglemref{5.11}) exists as well because $\K$ has restrictions on the left, so that $g \of f$ is admissible too.
-An object $A \in \K$ is admissible precisely if it is unital, that is its horizontal unit $I_A \iso (\id_A)_*$ (\augdefref{4.1}) exists.
+An object $A \in \K$ is admissible precisely if it is unital, that is its horizontal unit $I_A \iso (\id_A)_*$ (\defref{cartesian cells}) exists.
 Using the assumption that $\K$ has restrictions on the right the previous theorem shows that choosing an admissible weak Yoneda embedding $\map{\yon_A}A{\ps A}$ in $\K$, for each unital object $A$, induces a Yoneda structure on $V(\K)$, in the sense of \cite{Street-Walters78}. \end{example}

 \begin{example} Consider a right ideal $\mathcal A$ of admissible morphisms in a $2$"/category $\mathcal C$.
 Recall from \augexsref{6.3}{7.9} the strict double category $Q(\mathcal C)$ of quintets in $\mathcal C$, whose vertical and horizontal morphisms both are the morphisms of $\mathcal C$.
 Let \mbox{$Q_{\mathcal A}(\mathcal C) \subseteq Q(\mathcal C)$} be the full sub"/augmented virtual double category generated by those horizontal morphisms $\hmap jAB$ that are admissible.
 Supplying a family of admissible weak Yoneda embeddings $\map\yon A{\ps A}$ in $Q_{\mathcal A}(\mathcal C)$, one for each admissible object $A$, is equivalent to equipping $\mathcal C = V\bigpars{Q_{\mathcal A}(\mathcal C)}$ with a Yoneda structure that satisfies Axiom~3* of \cite{Street-Walters78}.
 Indeed notice that all horizontal morphisms of $Q_{\mathcal A}(\mathcal C)$, like those of $Q(\mathcal C)$, are companions, so that they admit cocartesian $(0,1)$"/ary cells as well as restrictions on the left.
-It follows from \cororef{concatenation of cocartesian paths of (0,1)-ary cells} that $Q_{\mathcal A}(\mathcal C)$ has right cocartesian paths of $(0,1)$"/ary cells so that (wye)~$\Rightarrow$~(ys*) holds in the previous theorem.
+It follows from the pasting lemma for cocartesian paths of $(0,1)$"/ary cells (\lemref{pasting lemma for cocartesian paths of (0,1)-ary cells}) that $Q_{\mathcal A}(\mathcal C)$ has right cocartesian paths of $(0,1)$"/ary cells so that (wye)~$\Rightarrow$~(ys*) holds in the previous theorem.
 Using \auglemref{5.17} and \augpropref{7.12} it is straightforward to check that the converse (ys*) $\Rightarrow$ (wye) holds as well. \end{example}